PavanaParadesi15/E-Commerce-project-OpenTelemetry/Project-documentation/Kubenetes-Implementation-EKS/Deploying-microservices-EKSCluster.md

 - If we try to access the front end we cannot access it using clusterIP and the port 8080.
 Because, EKS cluster is inside the VPC .
 - The nodes of EKS cluster are only connected to private subnet.
-- There is public subnet, where there is Internet Gateway
+- There is public subnet, where there is Internet Gateway.
+But how will the services within EKS get access to public subnet, so users can access it from outside world.
+There comes the Service types.

 # Service types